MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 - Networks are not in a one-to-many state.
 Each tenant can have only one Viva Engage network.
 See [Network migration - Consolidate multiple Viva Engage networks](/viva/engage/configure-your-viva-engage-network/consolidate-multiple-networks).
 - Full trust is established between all tenants.
 To establish full trust, [configure your organizational settings](/training/modules/secure-b2b-collaboration-cross-tenant-access/4-exercise-configure-organizational-settings).
 - All users in both hub and spoke tenants are assigned a *Microsoft Viva Suite* or *Communications and Communities* license
-- Storyline is enabled on the hub tenant
+- Storyline is enabled on the hub tenant.
+Refer to [instructions in this article](/Viva/engage/mto-setup#configure-the-hub-tenant-for-storyline) after the multitenant organization is set up.

 ## Prepare to set up a multitenant organization